-28 Regulation (EU) 2021/2115 of the European Parliament and of the Council of 2 December 2021 establishing rules on support for strategic plans to be drawn up by Member States under the common agricultural policy (CAP Strategic Plans) and financed by the European Agricultural Guarantee Fund (EAGF) and by the European Agricultural Fund for Rural Development (EAFRD) and repealing Regulations (EU) No 1305/2013 and (EU) No 1307/2013 (OJ L 435, 6.12.2021, p.
+25 Regulation (EU) 2021/2115 of the European Parliament and of the Council of 2 December 2021 establishing rules on support for strategic plans to be drawn up by Member States under the common agricultural policy (CAP Strategic Plans) and financed by the European Agricultural Guarantee Fund (EAGF) and by the European Agricultural Fund for Rural Development (EAFRD) and repealing Regulations (EU) No 1305/2013 and (EU) No 1307/2013 (OJ L 435, 6.12.2021, p.
 1).

-- (40) In order to ensure that the best sustainable soil management practices are implemented, Member States should be required to closely monitor the impact of soil management practices and adjust practices and recommendations as necessary, taking into account new knowledge from research and innovation.
-Valuable contributions are expected in this respect from the Horizon Europe Mission 'A Soil Deal for Europe' and in particular its living labs and activities to support soil monitoring, soil education and citizen engagement. - (41) Soil regeneration and soil renaturation bring degraded soils back to healthy condition.
+- (40) Member States should be required to closely monitor the impact of support to soil health and soil resilience, taking into account new knowledge from research and innovation.
+Valuable contributions are expected in this respect from the Horizon Europe Mission 'A Soil Deal for Europe' and in particular its living labs and activities to support soil monitoring, soil education and citizen engagement. - (41) Soil regeneration brings degraded soils back to healthy condition.
 When defining soil regeneration measures, Member States should be required to take into account the outcome of the soil health assessment and to adapt those regeneration measures to the specific characteristics of the situation, the type, the use and the condition of the soil and the local, climatic and environmental conditions.
+In the case of areas with soil sealing or soil removal recovering the capacity of soils to provide ecosystem services requires first to reconstruct the soil, aiming to get as close as possible to the natural functioning of the soil and its optimal ecosystem services provision.